School Life

 - EJU (Examination for Japanese University Admission for International Students) Mock Test

-- Academic Support Scholarship Award Ceremony
+- Study Support Scholarship Award Ceremony

 11